acbsp/bonafide.guru/en/contents.rst

 ============================================================================

-It may be recalled that HG Vidvan Gauranga Dasa posted a report of his meeting two eminent vaishnavas in Bangalore, namely Vidyavacaspati Sri Bannaje Govindacharya (a grhasta madhva scholar).
+It may be recalled that HG Vidvan Gauranga Dasa posted a report of his meeting two eminent Vaiṣṇava in Bangalore, namely Vidyavacaspati Sri Bannaje Govindacharya (a grhasta madhva scholar).
 When devotees of ISKCON Bangalore showed the report to Sri Bananje Govindacharya, he said that the reporting was partial and did not completely represent his